 Systematic risks are difficult to be mitigated since these are inherent in nature and not necessarily controlled by an individual or a group.
-There is no well-defined method for handling such risks but as an investor, one can consider diversification into various securities to perhaps reduce the impact of idiosyncratic situations causing a ripple effect of such risks.
+There is no well-defined method for handling such risks.
+Still, as an investor, one can consider diversification into various securities to perhaps reduce the impact of idiosyncratic situations, causing a ripple effect of such risks.

 What is Unsystematic Risk?

 Also known as Diversifiable or Non-systematic risk, it is the threat related to a specific security or a portfolio of securities.
 Investors construct these diversified portfolios for allocating risks over various classes of assets.
-Let us consider an example for clearer understanding:
+Let us consider an example of a clearer understanding:

 Some of the other examples of unsystematic risks are:

 - Change in regulations impacting one industry

 - The entry of a new competitor in the market

 - A firm forced to recall one of its products (E.g., the Galaxy Note 7 phone recalled by Samsung due to its battery turning flammable)

 - A company exposed to have made fraudulent activities with its financial statements (For instance, Satyam computers fudging their balance sheets)